FAWN: A MultiEncoder Fusion-Attention Wave Network for Integrated Sensing and Communication Indoor Scene Inference: Indoor passive ISAC for robotics

 \subsection{Related works}

-Given the increasing interest in leveraging Wi-Fi and 5G technologies for \gls{isac}, we present a summary of the literature review in Table~\ref{tab:sota}, where the last three columns refer to experiments over our testbed, explained in Sec.~\ref{sec:training}.
 As aforementioned, Wi-Fi is the most commonly deployed network in indoor environments, and as a result, it has been extensively studied in the literature.

-Authors of \cite{li2024wifi} propose \textit{FewSense}, a Wi-Fi passive‐tracking approach that estimates Doppler speed by taking time-domain differences of consecutive \gls{csi} samples.
+Authors of \cite{li_wifi-csi_2024} propose \textit{FewSense}, a Wi-Fi passive‐tracking approach that estimates Doppler speed by taking time-domain differences of consecutive \gls{csi} samples.
 Many other approaches opt to use \gls{ml}, specifically, \glspl{cnn} have shown great performance due to their usage of the convolution to process the signal.
-The framework presented in~\cite{10123930} proposes a Wi-Fi passive sensing method based on CSI that leverages a CNN-ABLSTM network with an attention mechanism to recognize human activities.
-Another example is \textit{WiSigPro}~\cite{hussain2024wisigpro} an encoder-only Transformer\cite{vaswani2017attention} for CSI-based Wi-Fi passive human-activity recognition.
+The framework presented in~\cite{he_robust_2023} proposes a Wi-Fi passive sensing method based on CSI, named CNN-ABLSTM, with an attention mechanism to recognize human activities.
+Another example is \textit{WiSigPro}~\cite{hussain_wisigpro_2024}, an encoder-only Transformer~\cite{vaswani_attention_2017} for CSI-based Wi-Fi passive human activity recognition.

-It is worth mentioning the \gls{slam} use case, in which a signal dedicated to localized a connected station is reused to map the environment.
-In this line, \textit{P2SLAM}\cite{9691786} is a Wi-Fi-based indoor \gls{slam} system that interprets \glspl{ap} as unknown landmarks and fuses two-way bearing estimates, derived from CSI as \glspl{aoa}, with wheel-odometry to jointly localize the robot and map the \glspl{ap}.
-Authors of~\cite{waveslam} present a \gls{slam} solution, this time leveraging the millimeter wave band, to improve the existing mechanisms within the robot, such us Lidars.
+It is worth mentioning the \gls{slam} use case, in which a signal dedicated to localize a connected station is reused to map the environment.
+In this line, \textit{P2SLAM}\cite{arun_p2slam_2022} is a Wi-Fi-based indoor \gls{slam} system that interprets \glspl{ap} as unknown landmarks and fuses two-way bearing estimates, derived from CSI as \glspl{aoa}, with wheel-odometry to jointly localize the robot and map the \glspl{ap}.
+Authors of~\cite{picazo_waveslam_2023} present a \gls{slam} solution, this time leveraging the millimeter wave band, to improve the existing mechanisms within the robot, such us LiDARs.

-Recently, with the advent of 5G indoor deployments, this technology has also started to be applied in similar scenarios \cite{9634165}, but is still a growing field.
-Most of the works relies on signal processing properties to infer what is in the environment, but its accuracy and usage is limited~\cite{5GnoML}.
-Recent solutions like in~\cite{dwivedi20245g} relies on \gls{ml} to improve the performance, reaching high accuracy with low-cost solutions under simple scenarios.
-Complementarily,~\cite{wypich20255g} uses 5G CSI leveraging a Fast-Fourier Transform (FFT) to enable low-complexity passive radar with meter-level range resolution.
+Recently, with the advent of \gls{5g} indoor deployments, this technology has also started to be applied in similar scenarios \cite{arun_p2slam_2022}, but is still a growing field.
+Most of the works rely on signal processing properties to infer what is in the environment, but its accuracy and usage is limited~\cite{nataraja_integrated_2025}.
+Recent solutions like in~\cite{dwivedi_5g-based_2024} rely on \gls{ml} to improve the performance, reaching high accuracy with low-cost solutions under simple scenarios.
+Complementarily,~\cite{wypich_5g-based_2025} uses \gls{5g} CSI leveraging a Fast-Fourier Transform (FFT) to enable low-complexity passive radar with meter-level range resolution.